-So I’m one of those artists who is more concerned with a level of challenge and learning than I am in developing a collectible style, or working with the same materials year after year.
-I thrive on a little risk, the feeling of starting a project not knowing exactly what to do or how to get it done, whether in words or images.
+I’m more concerned with a level of challenge and learning than I am in developing a “collectible” style.
+I thrive on a little risk: the feeling of starting a project not knowing exactly what to do or how to get it done, whether in words or images.
 It’s like the fun part of traveling — you never know what’s around the next bend.
 The role of art in architecture has dominated my career: how people relate to space, and how they move through space, inside and out.
 The history of location is critical to me, taking every opportunity to learn about a place and what it means.